telerik/kendo-ui-core/docs/framework/datasource/crud.md

 The `create` action should perform a similar routine as `update`, with one notable difference: the newly created data item(s) has no ID, so it must be assigned server-side and returned by the remote service.

-It is possible to return only the ID field(s) and value(s).
-In this case these IDs will be assigned to the client-side data items in the same order in which the newly created data items have been submitted.

     /*Client POST request:

     ProductName: "Fresh yellow bananas"